particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 <p class="attribution">Facing the plug on the battery side</p>

 If you wish to use a battery without a 10K NTC temperature sensor, you must cut the normally closed trace jumper indicated, otherwise charging will never enable.
-It is located to the left of the power module (on the bottom side of the board), with the HAT connector on the side away from you.
+Trace jumper JP2 is located to the left of the power module (on the bottom side of the board), with the HAT connector on the side away from you.

 {{imageOverlay src="/assets/images/m-hat/ts-jumper.png" alt="TS jumper"}}